bumptech/glide/_posts/2017-03-14-configuration.md

 {:toc}

 ### Setup
-Starting in Glide 4.9.0, setup is required in a couple of cases.
+Starting in Glide 4.9.0, the setup described in this page is only required in a couple of cases.

 For applications, setup is only required if the application wants to: